-This Portfolio meets the classification of an Article 8 Portfolio as it promotes environmental and social characteristics and limits investments to those issuers that follow good governance practices.
-In promoting environmental and social characteristics, the Sub-Investment Manager integrates ESG analysis into the portfolio construction activities, engages directly with the management teams of corporate issuers and applies a number of ESG exclusions and ESG exclusion policies.
+This Portfolio meets the classification of an Article 8 Portfolio as it promotes environmental and social characteristics and limits investments to those companies that follow good governance practices.
+In promoting environmental and social characteristics, the Sub-Investment Manager integrates ESG analysis into the portfolio construction activities, engages directly with the management teams of companies and applies a number of ESG exclusions and ESG exclusion and involvement policies.